Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 Chronic stress responses

+These patterns are intelligent responses designed to protect the individual at the time.
 The problem arises when the nervous system does not receive clear signals that the danger has passed.

 How the Nervous System Stores Trauma

 The autonomic nervous system regulates automatic functions such as breathing, heart rate, digestion, and muscle tone.
 It operates largely outside conscious control.
+When a person experiences overwhelming stress, the nervous system may shift into:

 Fight or flight (sympathetic activation)